 As for the “defense,” we’ve seen the “score so much there won’t be anything the other team can do” strategy work in the regular season.
 Just ask Brooklyn’s Head Coach Steve Nash.
 In the playoffs though?
 It’s been less successful.
 Just ask Brooklyn’s Head Coach Steve Nash.

 But unlike those Mark D’Antoni “seven seconds or less” Suns teams, there’s potential here.
 Harden and Irving can be plus defenders when they commit.
-Durant was a great defender with the Warriors.
+Durant has been elite on defense in the past.
 They’ll come alive when they need to.
 That strategy worked for the Cavs during the 2016 Finals and I imagine it will for these Nets.

 Ok, that was a lot to digest, especially when the question was a simple “how are the Nets doing?”
 So, let me put all that together into a straightforward answer.